colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-00-47-427153-c-for-the-absolute-beginner-by-mark-lee.md

 ![C++ Logo](https://example.com/c++-logo.png)

 Are you an absolute beginner looking to learn C++ programming?
 Look no further!
-"C++ for the Absolute Beginner" by Mark Lee is the ultimate guide to getting started with C++.
+"C++ for the Absolute Beginner by Mark Lee is the ultimate guide to getting started with C++.

 ## Why Learn C++?